Author: Courts of the Czech Republic

 Czech Republic vs DFH Haus CZ s.r.o., November 2022, Supreme Administrative Court, Case No 4 Afs 98/2022-45

 In 2013, DFH Haus CZ s.r.o. filed amended tax returns for 2006, 2010, and 2011, following the German tax authority’s adjustment of its transfer prices in 2006, in order to claim the resulting tax loss for 2006 and apply it against its tax liability in the Czech Republic for 2010 and 2011.
 The tax authorities disallowed these amendments.
 A complaint filed by DFH with the regional court was dismissed and an appeal was then filed with the Supreme Administrative Court.
-Judgement of the Court The Supreme Administrative Court rejected DFH’s appeal and upheld the decision of the tax authorities.
+Judgment of the Court The Supreme Administrative Court rejected DFH’s appeal and upheld the decision of the tax authorities.
 Excerpts “[34] On the basis of the foregoing, the Supreme Court of Justice, like the Regional Court, considers that the complainant’s tax loss for 2006, as a relevant fact in terms of the reopening of proceedings, was incurred, assessed and could be deducted from the tax ...
 Read more

 Czech Republic vs DFH Haus CZ s.r.o., November 2022, Supreme Administrative Court, Case No 4 Afs 287/2020-54